filippietruszynski/vertical-seepage-time/README.md

 # Czas Infiltracji

-An ArcGIS script tool which generates raster files illustrating spatial distribution of vertical seepage time through a vadose zone.
+ArcGIS script tool which generates raster files illustrating spatial distribution of vertical seepage time through a vadose zone.

 The tool performs calculations based on spatial data entered by the user.
 There are three calculation methods available: the Witczak i Żurek formula, the Bindeman formula and the Macioszczyk formula.
 User can also choose the annual rainfall interpolation method: Spline, IDW or Natural Neighbor.